Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Proof of Theorem

-We can now prove Theorem~\ref{thm1} in the case $z_0 = (0,0)$. \begin{proof}[Proof of Theorem \ref{thm1} for $z_0 = (0,0)$] By continuity of the process and by the Strong Markov property, if $(a,b)$ is at distance $> 1$ from $(0,0)$, then
+We can now prove Theorem~\ref{thm1} in the case $z_0 = (0,0)$. \begin{proof}[Proof of \nb{the asymptotics in} Theorem \ref{thm1} for $z_0 = (0,0)$] By continuity of the process and by the Strong Markov property, if $(a,b)$ lies at a distance $> 1$ from $(0,0)$, then